Matilda Ashurst Biggs

 Matilda was very involved with the movement promoting Italian unification and was close with Giuseppe Mazzini who became like another brother to the Ashurst family and was a houseguest at the Biggs residence.
 He was devoted to the Biggs family, sending even the children letters and gifts.
 Matilda worked alongside Felice Orsini in 1850 selling bonds to fund Mazzini's Risorgimento activities.
-She resided in Genoa, Italy with her two daughters and sister Emilie from 1850–1851.
+She resided in Genoa, Italy with her two daughters and sister Emilie from 1850 to 1851.
 She joined the Society of the Friends of Italy upon its founding and worked until her death promoting the Italian cause.

 Like her sisters and daughters, Matilda was supportive of women's rights.
 Helen Blackburn reported that she helped circulate Anne Knight's leaflet calling for universal suffrage in 1847.
 In 1859 she wrote a letter to the Newcastle Chronicle protesting women's exclusion from formal citizenship.
 She signed the 1866 petition calling for female suffrage presented in Parliament by John Stuart Mill and subscribed to the Enfranchisement of Women Committee.
 While living in Leicester, she and her sister Emilie set up a refuge for prostitutes.
 Matilda died after a long illness on 15 October 1866.

-Matilda and Joseph Biggs had four daughters: Elizabeth Ashurst (1838-1905), Caroline Ashurst (1840-1889), Maude Ashurst (c.1857-1933), and Kate Ada Ashurst (c.1859-1901).
+Matilda and Joseph Biggs had four daughters: Elizabeth Ashurst (1838–1905), Caroline Ashurst (1840–1889), Maude Ashurst (c.1857-1933), and Kate Ada Ashurst (c.1859-1901).
 None of the daughters ever married; they continued the family tradition of activism.
 Caroline Ashurst Biggs became a leader in women's rights campaigns in Britain and served as the editor of The Englishwoman's Review from 1871 until her death.
 She spoke frequently in public and was an active member of numerous political action committees.
 She wrote rousing political pamphlets and anonymously published one novel.
 Her sister Elizabeth Ashurst Biggs anonymously published two novels promoting abolition in America and women's rights in Britain.
 Their sister Maude was also involved in politics; she devoted herself to the cause of Polish nationalism and published English translations of Adam Mickiewicz's poetry in addition to 23 articles on a variety of local and international topics in The Englishwoman's Review.
 The youngest sister, Kate Ada Ashurst Biggs, published articles in The Gentleman's Magazine.